10 character traits of an effective design leader

 For those who aren’t leading a design team, you can become this person in how you step up in the day to day product team work.
 Future design leaders are those who develop these traits years before they step into the role.

-Starting with today, I’ll give you a bite-sized characteristic you can implement and tweak in your own journey.
+Starting with today, I’ll give you a characteristic each day.
+Think about it, see where you can implement it, and tweak in your own leadership journey.

 Lead on!